 There are two psychological reasons why personalization is more effective than generic messaging.

 The first is called the cocktail party effect.
 This occurs when you’re in a crowded room with so many people talking that every sound just blurs together.
-But, if you overhear someone say your name or mention something relevant to you, suddenly you can’t help but fixate on that one particular conversation.
+However, if you overhear someone say your name, suddenly you can’t help but fixate on that one particular conversation.

 This is the easiest way to apply personalization to your sales materials.
 You can add someone’s name, company name, company logo, or anything that signals this is for you.
 It helps you win the first goal when engaging your prospect, and that is to get them to notice you.
 It’s why emails with a personalized subject line are 26 percent more likely to be opened.
 But getting someone’s attention is step one.
 You then have to win their engagement.

 The brain has a powerful tool called the reticular activating system (RAS).
-It’s basically a filter that ignores irrelevant information and sends the really important stuff to be processed cognitively.
+This is a filter which ignores irrelevant information and cognitively processes important information.
 Your goal is to make your prospect’s RAS do as little work as possible.
-When people have to filter out too much information, like while skim-reading a really long product overview, they eventually reach cognitive overload, and they grow bored, tired, frustrated, etc. But if you can strip your content or communications down to only what they need or want to know, it will all be processed efficiently, helping your chances of building a relationship.
+When people have to filter out too much information, like while skim-reading a really long product overview, they eventually reach cognitive overload.
+They grow bored, tired, frustrated, etc. But if you can strip your content or communications down to only what they need or want to know, it will all be processed efficiently.
+In turn, your chances of building a relationship increase.

 These aren’t just psychological theories.
 They have a measurable impact on the bottom line.